30 day Thayercraft-shipped-the-wrong-roll Refund or Replacement Policy:

 If we ship you a roll of cloth that is different than the one you ordered as to the 1-Style, 2-Width, 3-Finish or 4-Yards as a result of our own mistake we ship a replacement roll the same business day you notify us if by 10am est if the right roll is on the shelf ready to ship.
-If the roll is not rolled and ready we get the roll rolled and ship the next business day.
+If the roll is not rolled and ready we get the roll rolled and shipped the next business day.
 Or, if you prefer, we will refund you the total money paid if the fault is ours.
-And, at your leisure, you get the roll we shipped by mistake ready to ship back and we will issue a return label for it but your replacement roll goes out before we receive the wrong roll back.
 Be sure it is the wrong cloth because we do use various materials in protecting the cloth during shipping.
 See our "How we Pack" section to be sure you are down to the cloth you ordered.
 On some satin weaves there is a plain weave on the outer 1/2 border different than the rest of the cloth.
 Also all cloth is sold by the Linear yard and not the square yard.
 So be sure that you are looking at the actual roll and not remaining protective layers or the outer border weave.
-This Replacement or Refund policy ONLY applies to mistakes made by us.
+This Replacement or Refund policy ONLY applies to mistakes made by us and only with and has to be done within 30 days from the date of shipment of the material.

 You-the-customer-bought-the-wrong-roll Refund or Replacement Policy:

-If you buy the wrong cloth for any reason that is not a fault of ours we charge a 20% restocking fee with the return shipping your repsonsibility.
-After we receive the roll you bought by mistake we will issue you a check or apply this as credit for the roll you meant to get.
+If you buy the wrong cloth for any reason that is not a fault of ours we charge a 25% restocking fee with the return shipping your repsonsibility.
+After we receive the roll you bought by mistake we will issue you a PayPal REFUND or mail a company check.
 We have profuse explanations of the fiberglass cloth, different finishes, the way different weaves and finish combinations handle, to enable you to pick just the right cloth.
 Please read all descriptions and look at supporting photos.
 If you do the research on our website for the cloth you need you will receive the perfect material.
-The 20% restocking fee is a partial recoupment of the Free Shipping on rolls with Free Shipping.
+The 25% restocking fee is a partial recoupment of the Free Shipping on rolls with Free Shipping.
+For a return with 25% restocking fee you must return the cloth you mistankenly bought within 15 days

 The evolution of Thayercraft's Return, Replacement and Refun Policy: